Chamarajanagar

-Chamarajanagar or Chamarajanagara is a town in the southern part of Karnataka, India.
-Named after Chamaraja Wodeyar IX, the erstwhile king of Mysore, previously known as 'Arikottara'.
-Chamarajanagara is the headquarters of Chamarajanagar district.
-It is located on the interstate highway linking the neighboring states of Tamil Nadu and Kerala.
+Chamarajanagara is a city and headquarter of eponymous Chamarajanagar district in the Karnataka state of India.
+It is named after Chamaraja Wodeyar IX, the erstwhile Raja of Mysore, Chamarajanagara was previously known as 'Arikottara'.

 History

-Chamarajanagar was earlier known as Sri Arikottara.
-Chamaraja Wodeyar, the Wodeyar of Mysuru was born here and hence this place was renamed after him.
+While the area was previously known as 'Sri Arikottara', the area was later named after Chamaraja Wodeyar, the Wodeyar of Mysore who was born here.
 The Vijaya Parsvanath Basadi, a holy jain shrine was constructed by Punisadandanayaka, the commander of the Hoysala king Gangaraja in the year 1117 AD.

-Geography
+Geography and climate

 Chamarajnagar is located at 11.92°N 76.95°E. It has an average elevation of 720 m.

+It was ranked among the top 10 Indian cities with the cleanest air and best AQI in 2024.

 Demographics

 As of the 2011 census, Chamrajanagar had a population of 69875.
 Males constituted 51% of the population and females 49%.
 Chamrajanagar has an average literacy rate of 60%, higher than the national average of 59.5%; with male literacy of 65% and female literacy of 54%.
-12% of the population is under 6 years of age.
+12% of the population is under six years of age.